 Showcase

-“AI Art: Reimagine — Shaping the Future Together” brings together a wide range of student projects from the Leadership Qualities Centre that blend technology with creativity to imagine new possibilities for our community.
+“AI x Art: Reimagine — Shaping the Future Together” brought together a wide range of student projects from the Leadership Qualities Centre that blend technology with creativity to imagine new possibilities for our community.

-It is not only a showcase, but also an open space for sharing vision, building collaborations and making improvements.
-It is a space to reflect on your own future-readiness: Which qualities do you already embody, and which will you cultivate next?
-Here, imagination becomes practice, and everyone becomes a co-creator of the future.
+It was not only a showcase, but also an open space for sharing vision, building collaborations and making improvements.
+It was a space to reflect on our future-readiness: Which qualities do we already embody, and which will we cultivate next?
+There, imagination becomes practice, and everyone becomes a co-creator of the future.

 -